 The first ever Marxist President to be freely elected in a Western country, Chile's Salvador Allende, took over the reins of power on November 3.

-The first ever Marxist President to be freely elected in a Western country, Chile's Salvador Allende, took over the reins of power on November 3.
+Background: The first ever Marxist President to be freely elected in a Western country, Chile's Salvador Allende, took over the reins of power on November 3.
 Now, almost two months later, his reforms are already being implemented.

 On Monday, (December 21), President Allende signed a draft constitutional reform to allow the nationalisation of Chile's United States-owned copper mines--a popular move.